manell0/MileStone-1-Couronne/README.md

 ## Media

-- The image was sourced from nordiskagalleriet in Sweden (Creative Commons-licenses)
+- The image on the index.html was sourced from nordiskagalleriet in Sweden (Creative Commons-licenses)

   - I have emailed and asked the owner (Klong) if I could use the image.

+- The other two images was find on the internet with the licens open commond license

+- Video find on youtube.com

 ## Code